20 Best Things to Do in Grand Teton National Park

 Distance from Jenny Lake Visitor Center: 10.6 miles / 17.1 km

-The Lake of the Crags Trail is by far the most strenuous hike on this list because of how steep the trail is.
+The Lake of the Crags Trail is, by far, the most strenuous hike on this list because of how steep the trail is.

-However, because the Lake of the Crags Trail is such a challenging hike, few visitors venture this far up an unmarked trail, making Lake of the Crags one of the best and most secluded lakes in Grand Teton National Park!
+However, because the Lake of the Crags Trail is such a challenging adventure, few visitors venture this far up an unmarked trail, making Lake of the Crags one of the best and most secluded lakes in Grand Teton National Park!

 Read My Separate Post: Lake of the Crags Trail